esperanca/personal_website/src/pages/about.md

 I help teams creating clarity, building supportive structures, and fostering safe spaces for innovation.
 My core skills are design direction, information architecture and design research.

-Design executives and leaders often hire me when they need to scale their design and research teams or when they require an experienced hand to lead high-stakes projects as a lead designer or strategist.
+Design executives and leaders often hire me when they need to scale their design and research teams.
+Or when they require an experienced hands-on design leader to drive high-stakes projects.

+## Currently
+Leading the teams creating the digital experiences for millions of patients at Docplanner

+## Key Achievements

+### Strategy and Operations for Babylon DNA - A design system